jantic/DeOldify/README.md

 * To complicate matters- this model is a **memory hog** currently, so on my 1080TI I can only do 500-600px max on the sz parameter for the images.
 I'm betting there's plenty of low hanging fruit to get some wins on this but I just haven't done it yet.
 * I added zero padding in the Unet generator for whenever the pretrained resnet winds up passing up a tensor that doesn't match expected dimensions (namely so I could throw any arbitrarily sized image at it).
 This was a super quick hack and it results in **stupid right and bottom borders on the outputs** for those arbitarily sized test images.
 I'm sure there's a better way, but I just haven't gotten around to addressing it yet.
 * The model *loves* blue clothing.
 Not quite sure what the answer is yet, but I'll be on the lookout for a solution!

+### Want More?

+I'll be posting more results here on Twitter: https://twitter.com/citnaj